OpenBEL/bel_parser/README.md

-# ragel-parsers
+# BEL parsers

-This is an experiment to combine multiple, discrete Ragel parsers for BEL Script.
+This is an experiment to combine multiple, discrete Ragel definitions for parsing BEL expression and BEL script documents.

 The design has potential to: